 In 2003 insurance premiums paid by all health care professionals (dentists, anesthesiologists, etc.) came to $11 billion.
 Americans spent $1.5 trillion on health care that year. $11 billion is less than 1% of $1.5 trillion (from pages 1-14 in this book).
-How is something that comprises less than 1% of the total cost driving up costs enough to warrant passing legistlation preventing injured citizens from having equal access to court?
+How is something that comprises less than 1% of the total cost driving up costs enough to warrant passing legistlation preventing injured citizens from having their 14th Amendment right (according to a growing number of state supreme courts) to equal access to court?

 Whatever you believe about the financial aspects of the issue, is it right to deny people their rights because giving them their rights might be expensive?